Wednesday, November 6, 2024

 And I know with certainty

-that the True Light
+that the True Light,

-which enlightens everyone
+which enlightens everyone,

-came into this world
+came into this world,

-is eternally coming into this world
+is eternally coming into this world.

-and I have been promised
+And I have been promised,

-that God is at work in me
+that God is at work in me,

-that God is at work in you
+that God is at work in you,

 enabling us to choose goodness

-and justice and dignity and compassion
+and justice and dignity and compassion.

-and I have witnessed how that Light
+I have witnessed how that Light,

 mingled sorrow and love

-on a cross
+on a cross;

 pouring salve on the world’s wounds